CSCI 2952T: An Algorithmist’s Toolkit

 Multiplicative Weights

-Dec 5 (Thurs) The Experts Framing Survey by Arora, Hazan and Kale
+Dec 5 (Thurs) The Experts Framing MW Survey by Arora, Hazan and Kale

 Dec 10 (Tues) Fast Multi-Commodity Flow